-There are a few different hook bend styles including the Limerick bend, the Sproat bend, York bend, Perfect Bend, Aberdeen Bend, O’Shaughnessy bend and Round bend hooks.
+There are a few different hook bend styles, including the Limerick bend, the Sproat bend, the York bend, Perfect Bend, Aberdeen Bend, the O’Shaughnessy bend, and the Round bend hooks.
 These described different curvatures.
 For basic trout flies, hooks have a round bend or sproat bend.
-It’s best to not to get too hung on bends as this element is not as important as other parts of a hook.
+It’s best not to get too hung on bends as this element is not as important as other parts of a hook.

-Believe it or not there are different types of point including straight edge and needle point.
-This is not something to obsess about for a trout hook as your quarry has a soft mouth.
+Believe it or not, there are different types of point including straight edge and needle point.
+This is not something to obsess about for a trout hook, as your quarry has a soft mouth.
 For saltwater fly fishing, where many species have hard mouth parts, hook penetration can be a factor.
-The main thing here is to keep hook points as sharp as possible to maximise hook penetration.
+The main thing here is to keep hook points as sharp as possible to maximize hook penetration.

 The barb is the little ridge that sticks out of the hook just below the point.
 The idea of the bard is to prevent the hook coming out.

-More and more fishermen and women are using barbless hooks now to avoid injuring the fish and allowing for quick releases.
+More and more fishermen and women are using barbless hooks now to avoid injuring the fish and allow for quick releases.

-Different hooks are made of different gauges (or thicknesses of wire) and they vary in weight and application.
-A dry fly hook – given it needs to float – will be make from thinner gauge wire than a nymph hook or a grubber hook, which needs to sink.
+Different hooks are made of different gauges (or thicknesses of wire), and they vary in weight and application.
+A dry fly hook – given it needs to float – will be made from thinner gauge wire than a nymph hook or a grubber hook, which needs to sink.

-Manufacturers use the ‘X’ system to explain how the properties of hooks vary across shank length, gape width and wire gauge.
-Once again, this can be a bit trick to the uninitiated, but is easily grasped with a bit of explanation.
+Manufacturers use the ‘X’ system to explain how the properties of hooks vary across shank length, gape width, and wire gauge.
+Once again, this can be a bit tricky to the uninitiated but is easily grasped with a bit of explanation.

 This type of hook has the following qualities – 2x Heavy, 2x Short, 3x Wide, Straight Eye.